Dean McDermott Ex Says Court Case Has Nothing To Do With Tori’s $40K Baby Shower

 A post shared by Tori Spelling (@torispelling) on

-“[McDermott] is working and lives in a 2 million dollar rental,” Eustace said in the affidavit, according to E!
+“[McDermott] is working and lives in a two million dollar rental,” Eustace said in the affidavit, according to E!
 “Order was entered mid-September.
-He stopped paying in November—also for 2 years prior he did not pay and I renegotiated in good faith moving forward.
+He stopped paying in November—also for two years prior he did not pay and I renegotiated in good faith moving forward.
 He owes me moving forward from February 1, 2017, 100,800 in monthlies until July 1, 2020.”

 News of Eustace’s court filing coincided with a $40,000 baby shower at the Hotel Bel-Air that McDermott’s millionaire mother-in-law, Candy Spelling, threw to celebrate Tori and Dean’s fifth baby.